Applying for a student visa

 If you are applying for more than one course in your student visa application, you must include all Confirmation of Enrolment (CoE) codes in the application form or the visa may only be granted for the CoE provided.

-GTE applies to all student visa applicants and considers whether the individual circumstances of the student indicate that their intention is for a temporary stay in Australia.
-You must satisfy DHA that you have a genuine intention to stay in Australia temporarily.
+GTE applies to all student visa applicants from medium-risk or high-risk countries, and considers whether the individual circumstances of the student indicate that their intention is for a temporary stay in Australia.
+Please read the GTE requirements for agents and students [PDF 81KB] to ensure you can satisfy the Australian Department of Home Affairs that you have a genuine intention to stay in Australia temporarily.